Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Results

 \subsection{Adaptive Control of Jet Flow Using Online DMD}

 Adaptive control using online DMD is first explored without constraints on actuator frequency or actuator flow speed, with data collection and model update rates being performed at $St_{D_h}=9.8$.
-Actuation is introduced at either $\psi=0\degree$ or $30\degree$ (figure~\ref{fig:AFC_SCs}(\textit{a})), and the PSD$^*$ of the control signal $u_k/c_\text{ref}$, obtained from the procedure of Section~\ref{sec:feedbackAFC}, is shown as a spectrogram for all unconstrained cases in figure \ref{fig:ADFC_ukSpect}(\textit{a}) and \ref{fig:ADFC_ukSpect}(\textit{b}), respectively.
+Actuation is introduced at either $\psi=0\degree$ or $30\degree$, and the PSD$^*$ of the control signal $u_k/c_\text{ref}$, obtained from the procedure of Section~\ref{sec:feedbackAFC}, is shown as a spectrogram for all unconstrained cases in Fig.~\ref{fig:ADFC_ukSpect}a and \ref{fig:ADFC_ukSpect}b, respectively.
 All spectrograms are computed such that each window covers a time period of $t\overline{u}_e/L_D=0.5$ with $50\%$ overlap, and is consistent for the remainder of this paper.
 The resonant tone $St_{D_h}=3.28$ and its harmonic $St_{D_h}=6.56$ are also indicated along the $y$-axis for reference.
-Time is non-dimensionalized using the nozzle exit velocity $\overline{u}_e$ and the length of the entire computational domain $L_D=13.25W$.
-The control signal contains numerous time-varying frequencies that coexist at each time instance.
+The control signal is always active in time and does not exhibit a dominant frequency.
+As shown in the spectrograms, the input contains numerous time-varying frequencies that coexist at each time instant.
 The active frequencies span a wide range, indicating that adaptive control with online DMD engages the entire available frequency range.
 Rather than favoring a select portion, the spectrogram is mostly broadband.
 Lastly, the control signal appears to have little difference between each sensor configuration and actuation angle, indicating that online DMD may be implemented with more restrictive or practically feasible sensor configurations.